mpaglia0/Zeta/README.md

 ### Translation for templates strings

-A gettext method is used.
+A gettext method has been used.
 This is useful if you have only a few strings to be translated.

 At the bottom of your config file enter the following instruction.